raphael/linux-samus/README.md

 If the setup script fails please see below "Enabling sound step-by-step".

 ##### User settings and control
-to set the default sink from the laptop speakers. when logged in, run to modify the users pulseaudio config.
+to set the default sink from the laptop speakers when logged in, modify the users pulseaudio config with:
 ```
 pacmd set-default-sink 1
 ```
-the following commands will control sound
+the following commands will control sound:
 ```
 pactl set-sink-mute 1 toggle
 pactl set-sink-volume 1 -2%